AderEinstein/Angry-Bird/README.md

 # Angry-Bird

-An experiment with Box 2D in an attempt to replicate the famous addictive game Angry-Birds
+An attempt to replicate the famous addictive game Angry-Birds using Box 2D.

+# Techniques

+● Box2D

+● Mouse Input

+● Trajectory prediction